tutorgen/hpit_services/README.md

 #### Optional Installation for Hint Factory Plugin

-If you are wanting to use the hint factory plugin you will need to install neo4j graph database, the neo4j Gremlin plugin, and the bulbs python package located in the `vendor` directory.
+If you are wanting to use the hint factory plugin you will need to install neo4j graph database.

 1. Install Neo4j
     - On Mac OSX: `brew install neo4j`.